 How Gen. Z Views Social Media

-Unlike Generation X, which is on Facebook, Generation Z has already tuned out FB.
-No participants said Facebook was their first choice for social media.
+Unlike Generation X, which is on Facebook, Generation Z has already tuned it out.
+Our survey revealed Gen Z is not turning to Facebook like older generations.

 Instagram continues to be the most popular social media platform for Gen Z. 60 percent say that’s their first choice, followed by Tik Tok (22.5 percent) and Twitter (10 percent).
-Reddit popped up on the survey with 5 percent of Gen. Z say it’s their go-to source for social media.
+In a surprise twist, Reddit popped up on the survey with 5 percent of Gen. Z say it’s their go-to source for social media.

 When it comes to wealth, 47 percent of survey participants believe the current system prevents their generation from achieving wealth; 27 percent believe that if a person works hard, he/she can achieve anything; 25 percent want to replace capitalism.